Careers360 Logo

 • The value of magnetic field induction at a point, on the centre of separation of two linear parallel conductors carrying equal currents in the same direction is zero.

-• If direction of current in straight wire the known then direction of magnetic field produced by straight wire carrying current is obtained by maxwell's right hand thumb rule.
+• If direction of current in straight wire the known then direction of the magnetic field produced by straight wire carrying current is obtained by maxwell's right hand thumb rule.

 Study it with Videos